lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     create_atoms 1 random 1000 341341 region_cylinder_out
     create_atoms 2 random 150 127569 region_cylinder_in

-..  container:: justify

 The *side in* and *side out* keywords are used to define regions that are respectively inside and outside of the cylinder of radius 10.
 Then, copy similar lines as previously into *input.min.lammps*:

 ..  code-block:: lammps